Swift-Club-at-FIU/hackathons/2026-306hackshells.md

 README Generator
 https://readme.so/

-Awesome README Examples
+Examples
 https://github.com/matiassingers/awesome-readme

 ---

-## Recommended README Sections
+## Suggested README Sections

 - Inspiration
 - What it does